The time it takes to understand a dream can be much longer than it takes to have it.

 A total of 10 data points!
 As a child, Black Elk was in a coma for several days while he had his vision.
 There were thousands and thousands of data points in his dream.
 No wonder it took him his whole life to understand.
 Each data point must be considered in relation to the others to get the full meaning of the dream.

-Unfortunately, there’s no grading system where you can tell how many of the data points you remembered.
+Unfortunately there’s no grading system where you can tell what percentage of the data points you remembered.
 Or the skill with which you consider them in relation to others.
 There’s no feedback.
 You could completely mess this up.
 I could mess this up.
-The blind are leading the blind.
+The blind are leading the blind with a lack of concrete data.
 The best you can do is hope you’re getting it right.

 Like in so many other areas, it’s not helpful to expect a straightforward yes or no answer.
 Sometimes there are many possible paths we can take.
 Even a dream with just 10 data points can take a while to understand.